Merkle's Key Agreement Protocol is Optimal: An $O(n^2)$ Attack on any Key Agreement from Random Oracles: Introduction

-It is instructive to compare our techniques with the techniques of the previous work by Impagliazzo and Rudich \cite{ImpagliazzoRu89}.
-In order to do this, we review \cite{ImpagliazzoRu89}'s attack and outline of analysis, and particularly the subtle issue of \emph{dependence} between Alice and Bob that arises in both works.
-The main novelty of our work is the way we deal with this issue, which is different than the approach of \cite{ImpagliazzoRu89}.
-We believe that this review of \cite{ImpagliazzoRu89}'s analysis and the way it compares to ours can serve as a useful introduction to our actual analysis.
-However, no result of this section is used in the later sections, and so the reader should feel free at any time to skip ahead to Sections~\ref{sec:desc} and~\ref{sec:analysis} that contain our actual attack and its analysis.
+We now review~\cite{ImpagliazzoRu89}'s attack (and its analysis) and particularly discuss the subtle issue of \emph{dependence} between Alice and Bob that arises in both their work and ours.
+However, no result of this section is used in the later sections, and so the reader should feel free at any time to skip ahead to the next sections that contain our actual attack and its analysis.